altayaydemir/altay-dot-wtf/data/blog/happier-lighthouse.md

 ![Search results for the error message.](/images/blog/happier-lighthouse/search-results-for-error-message.png)

 Then I realize it's seemingly related to markdown.
-Now that the scope is narrowed down, it's time to discover what I am doing wrong.
+Now that the scope is narrowed down, it's time to discover what I'm doing wrong.

 ### How does this website render markdown